 Capital ratios are calculated by dividing Tier 1 and Total capital by risk-weighted assets ("RWA").
-The calculation of RWA is determined by OSFI prescribed rules relating to onbalance sheet and off-balance sheet exposures and includes an amount for the market risk exposure associated with the Bank's trading portfolios.
+The calculation of RWA is determined by OSFI prescribed rules relating to on-balance sheet and off-balance sheet exposures and includes an amount for the market risk exposure associated with the Bank's trading portfolios.

-In addition to the Tier 1 and Total capital ratios, Canadian banks are required to ensure that their assets-to-capital multiple, which is calculated by dividing gross adjusted assets by total capital, does not exceed a maximum level prescribed by OSFI.
+In addition to the Tier 1 and Total capital ratios, Canadian banks are required to ensure that their leverage ratio, which is calculated by dividing Tier 1 capital by exposure measure, meets or exceeds a minimum level prescribed by OSFI.